 About This Test

 Our Celiac disease genetic test will confirm whether you carry the genes involved in celiac disease and will effectively rule out the disease with an accuracy of 99%.
-The test is offered at £115.
-Results for this test are ready in 1-2 weeks from the receipt of samples at the laboratory.
+The test is offered at £115 and results are ready in 1-2 weeks from the receipt of samples at the laboratory.

 Why is a celiac disease genetic test the better option?